nitinkc/nitinkc.github.io/_posts/Java/2022-07-15-Multithreading.md

     * Event driven async tasks interaction
     * thenAccept() runs on completion of supplyAsync(event is done and signalling to initiate thenAccept is received)

-# Exception handling with Completablle Future
+# Exception handling with Completable Future

 Three options available

 * handle()
 * exceptionally()

   The above two catches the exception and recovers

 * whenComplete() -> Catches Exception but does not recover

 # CompletableFuture - ThreadPool

 By Default Completable future uses the **Common ForkJoinPool**.
-Which means that the number of threads in a commong forkjoin pool is equal to ther number of cores in the machine (Runtime.getRuntime().availableProcessors())
+Which means that the number of threads in a common forkjoin pool is equal to the number of cores in the machine `Runtime.getRuntime().availableProcessors()`

 Common ForkJoinPoll is shared by

-    * ParallelStreams
+*ParallelStreams
 * CompletableFuture

 And thus, user defined thread pool is also an option to avoid for resource waiting scenarios arising from common thread pool.